Zabân-e Pâk: Close meanings mixed together

 In the third part, Kasravi deals with another confusion of the Persian language, the ambiguity of some words and the multiplicity of words for a meaning that has led to the sterility and ambiguity of the language.

 Extensions and prefixes

 In the fourth part of Zabân-e Pâk, Kasravi, with the aim of expanding the range of Persian words, revives the ancient grammatical vessels of the Persian language and adds some cases to it in an innovative way.

-New words that we use
+New words

 The fifth part of this book presents and expresses a collection of phrased words based on the grammatical system of pure language (Zabân-e Pâk).

-Kasravi's knowledge ability

-Kasravi conducted extensive research in his previous book, Azari or the Ancient Language of Azerbaijan, to prove that today's Azeri language has Persian roots.

-As a child, in addition to Azeri, he also learned Arabic and Persian.
-As he himself published articles in Arabic newspapers and books in that language were distributed in Egypt.
-He also wrote the first knowledge books for teaching this language with his linguistic knowledge, including the two books "Al-Durrah Al-Thamina" and "Kholasat al-Nahv".
-His other books include Al-Tashi'e va Al-Shīʿah in Arabic.
-He also published the first articles on Esperanto in Arabic magazines.

-Kasravi taught Arabic at the American Memorial School, where he also learned English well.
-Learning English helped him use books in that language and other European languages.

-The transformation of the Persian secretary
+Views on script

-In his treatise Zabân-e Pâk, Kasravi suggests changing the Persian script.
+In his the treatise, Kasravi suggests changing the Persian script.
 For the alphabet that should replace it, he believed that it would be better to create a new one, but due to some limitations, he ignores this and suggests that it would eventually be better to use the same Latin script that other languages have adopted, and to create new words only with signs at the bottom or top of the clauses.